Platinum Jazz

 Platinum Jazz is a double album, the ninth studio album by War, released on Blue Note Records in July 1977.

 The album is an unusual entry in War's discography in several aspects.
 Its first half is new material, while its second half is a compilation of tracks from previous albums.
 It is also the only record they made for Blue Note, a jazz label, which was then owned and controlled by their current label at the time, United Artists Records, so it was not a matter of changing labels or going outside of contract.
 And it is their first album to put an emphasis on instrumental jazz-based music, although some tracks have vocals.
-This album was apparently Blue Notes first Platinum Disc selling album.
+This album was apparently Blue Note's first Platinum Disc selling album.

 A single from the album was issued, also on Blue Note: "L.A.
 Sunshine" backed with "Slowly We Walk Together"; both are edited versions.